ReZorg/Lethe-AI-Sharp/README.md

 - Write your own tasks easily to boost your bot's abilities

 ## 🛠️ Experimental Features (work in progress)
-- Group chat functionalities (one user and multiple AI characters)
 - Sentiment analysis

 ## 👀 See it in action